Cali Kasten was the 2017 DePaul University Awardee of the Edes Foundation Prize.

 audience.
 She has adapted The Green Ribbon (The Wretched Nobles Film Screening “Best of 2015” pick), Tatterhood (The Dollhouse Female Filmmaker Festival), and created shadow projections for the world premiere of the musical The Mountain Digby (MCL Chicago).
 Bergmann’s work has been performed at Constellation, The Den Theatre, and in DIY venues around Chicago.
 She is proud to have worked with Manual Cinema, National Cool Theater and the art festival 2nd Floor Rear.

-During her Edes Year, Karly plans to further her studies in shadow puppetry by attending festivals and workshops across Italy.
-These include the the Incanti Festival in Turin and an intensive international shadow puppet workshop held annually by Teatro Gioco Vita in Piacenza.
-The Edes Prize will also support the creation of a weekly shadow puppet GIF and monthly street performances in Rome.
+During her Edes Year, Karly furthered her studies in shadow puppetry by attending festivals and workshops across Italy.
+These included the the Incanti Festival in Turin and an intensive international shadow puppet workshop held annually by Teatro Gioco Vita in Piacenza.
+The Edes Prize also supported the creation of a weekly shadow puppet GIF and monthly street performances in Rome.